Cbflessner/portfolio/README.md

 docker-compose down
     this will both stop and remove all of your containers so you will not be able to view the log files after doing this

+To rebuild one of the images in the docker-compose file docker-compose build [service name]

 ### docker
 When you only want to do something to one of your containers you use the docker